DeepRegNet/DeepReg/docs/tutorial_demo.md

 A typical workflow to develop a [registration network](tutorial_registration.md) using `DeepReg` includes:

-- Select a dataset loader, among the unpaired, paired and grouped, and preppare data into folders, as specified in [supported dataset loader details](doc_data_loader.md);
+- Select a dataset loader, among the [unpaired, paired and grouped](doc_data_loader.md), and preppare data into folders as required;
 - Configure the network training in the configuration yaml file(s), as specified in [supported configuration details](doc_configuration.md);
 - Train and tune the registration network with command line tool `train`;